biegaj/force-learner/README.md

 ![Example of it in action](images/settings.PNG)
 \
 As of version 1, you may change the time between pop-ups.
 You may also have a 15 second warning where 15 seconds prior to the popup, a messagebox will appear warning you.

+### version 2
+An feature-packed updated version will be released as soon as i have more time <3